openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 3. You have [RStudio](https://www.rstudio.org) installed.

-4. You have read at least one of the aforementioned resources or intend to use them in addition to this brief blog post.
+4. You have read at least one of the next resources mentioned and/or intend to use them in addition to this brief blog post.

 ## Resources